 1. Wild Horses of the Summer Sun: a Memoir of Iceland by Tori Bilski

-2. The Horse of My Dreams: True Stories of the Horses We Love edited by Callie Grant Smith
+2. Second Chance Horses edited by Callie Grant Smith

-The Horse of My Dreams is an anthology you will enjoy if you’re a fan of uplifting books like the Chicken Soup for the Soul series.
+Second Chance Horses is an anthology you will enjoy if you’re a fan of uplifting books like the Chicken Soup for the Soul series.
 I’m a little biased since I’m one of the contributors, but it’s truly a collection of feel-good horse tales perfect for just-before bed reading.
+My true short horse story is called “A Canter and a Kiss: Hope for a Horse With Kissing Spine” and it’s about the journey I’ve been on with my off-track Thoroughbred Knight.

 3. Lady Long Rider: Alone Across American on Horseback by Bernice Ende